sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-fax-servicereceiptsfaxusername.md

 # FaxUserName

-`FaxUserName` specifies the account name used for Simple Mail Transfer Protocol (SMTP) authentication or for authentication based on Windows® Security.
+`FaxUserName` specifies the account name used for Simple Mail Transfer Protocol (SMTP) authentication or for authentication based on Windows Security.

 ## Values